-UNDERSTANDING NUTRITION TERMS Term Definition Low calorie 40 calories or less per serving Low cholesterol 20 mg or less and 2 g or less of saturated fat per serving Reduced At least 25% less of specified nutrient or calories than the usual product Good source of Provides at least 10% to 19% of DV of a particular vitamin or nutrient per serving Excellent source of Provides at least 20% or more of DV of a particular vitamin or nutrient per serving Calorie free Less than 5 calories per serving Fat free/sugar free Less than 1/2 g fat or sugar per serving Low sodium 140 mg or less of sodium per serving High in Provides 20% or more of DV of a specified nutrient per serving Source: [81] Table 3
+UNDERSTANDING NUTRITION TERMS Term Definition Low calorie 40 calories or less per serving Low cholesterol 20 mg or less and 2 g or less of saturated fat per serving Reduced At least 25% less of specified nutrient or calories than the usual product Good source of Provides at least 10% to 19% of DV of a particular vitamin or nutrient per serving Excellent source of Provides at least 20% or more of DV of a particular vitamin or nutrient per serving Calorie free Less than 5 calories per serving Fat free/sugar free Less than 1/2 g fat or sugar per serving Low sodium 140 mg or less of sodium per serving High in Provides 20% or more of DV of a specified nutrient per serving Source: [76] Table 3

-- Let percent of Daily Values be a guide to assess how a particular food fits into your daily meal plan.
-A Daily Value of 5% or less is low; 20% or more is high.
-Percent of Daily Values is for an entire day, not just one meal or snack, and are average levels of nutrients for someone consuming 2,000 calories/day, which may be more or less than you need. - Choose foods that are low percentage Daily Values in saturated fat, "added sugars," and sodium to reduce your risk of chronic disease.
-The recommended daily intake of sodium is 2,300 2,400 mg or less (with 2,000 mg or less often recommended for people with certain cardiac conditions).
-Aim for entrees with less than 600 mg sodium per serving, side dishes with less than 400 mg, and snacks with a maximum of 200 mg of sodium per serving.
+- Choose foods that are low percentage Daily Values in saturated fat, "added sugars," and sodium to reduce your risk of chronic disease.
+The recommended daily intake of sodium is 2,300-2,400 mg or less (with 2,000 mg or less often recommended for people with certain cardiac conditions).
+Aim for entrees with less than 600 mg sodium per serving, side dishes with less than 400 mg, and snacks with a maximum of 200 mg of sodium per serving. - Avoid foods that list trans fat on the label.
+Trans fats originate from the process of hydrogenating oil.
+The goal is to consume zero trans fats. - Aim for foods with high percentage Daily Values of fiber, potassium, vitamin D, calcium, and iron, and include foods with more of these nutrients in your daily meal plan.